ioanmeri/the-complete-networking-fundamentals-course/007-ip-addressing.md

 - for routing like DHL or FexEx routing parcel based on an address
 - routers route traffic to destination address in the packet

+**IP Address**

+- Network Address Portion (Network ID)

+  - identifies a specific network
+  - routers maintain routing tables that contain the network
+  - look at destination of IP address and match to network address

+- Host Address Portion (host ID)
+  - identifies a specific endpoint on a network
+  - server, printer, PC, iphone, ipad etc

+---

+## Address Classes

+- 1981 until introduction of classes in Domain routing in 1993
+- divide IPv4 into 5 address classes

+Class A, Class B, Class C => Unicast traffic

+- Accommodate different sizes of networks
+- Aids in classifying networks
+- support 60 million IP addresses, replaced by CIDR
+- determined by the Internet Assigned Numbers Authority (IANA)

+Class D => multicast

+Class E => reserved for future or experimental purposes

+- IPv6: does not use address classes
+- IPv4: address classes was replaced by CIDR in 1993

+### Class A

+- first 8 bits: network, last 24 bits: hosts
+- start with a binary 0
+- Binary Range 0.0.0.0 to 127.255.255.255
+- Exception
+  - 127 is reserved for loopback
+  - 0 network is reserved for default network
+- Actual Range: 1.0.0.0 to 126.255.255.255

+### Class B

+- first 16 bits: network, last 16 bits hosts
+- starts with binary 10 (one & zero not ten)
+- Binary range: 128.0.0.0 to 191.255.255.255

 ---